 - Learn as much as you can about the issues of internet safety.

 - Set the rules about internet safety and your values early on.
-Teach young children that they should not seek our relationships from on-line friends and that they should NEVER meet on-line friends in the real world.
+Teach young children that they should not seek relationships from online friends and that they should NEVER meet online friends in the real world.

 Familiarize yourself with the policies and practices of organizations where your children spend time.